Every UNC MD-PhD student must participate in the following activities or complete the following items:

 Incorporated into the FYG curriculum are Quantitative Skills Sessions and six Ethics Seminars.
 FYG faculty members lead these small groups and function as academic advisors to the students participating in their FYGs.
 These FYGs are also used as a mechanism to create a community within the BBSP environment and open the door into the graduate school environment.
 In this capacity, MD-PhD students are able to build relationships within the graduate school that will help them make good choices in terms of finding research rotations, choosing a PhD department, and eventually choosing a PhD thesis advisor.

 Responsible Conduct of Research

-We are continually working with both the School of Medicine faculty and the leadership of the Biological and Biomedical Sciences Program (BBSP) to revise the content and delivery of Responsible Conduct of Research (RCR) training for our MSTP students.
+We are continually working with both the School of Medicine faculty and the leadership of the BBSP to revise the content and delivery of Responsible Conduct of Research (RCR) training for our MSTP students.
 The goal is to expand the RCR curriculum so that it spans all phases of your combined-degree training.
-This allows for more in-depth exploration of topics and identification of how the principles of RCR are to be applied in the medical and the graduate school settings.
-You will be expected to participate in this curriculum throughout all years of your training.
+This allows for more in-depth exploration of topics and identification of how the principles of RCR are to be applied in the medical and graduate school settings.
+You will be expected to participate in this curriculum throughout all years of training.

 Longitudinal Clinical Clerkship (LCC)

 Before the middle of your first year of graduate school, you will work with your PhD thesis advisor and the MD-PhD Program Directors to choose a clinical scholar mentor whose area of interest touches upon your research focus.
 Your clinical scholar mentor will provide you with longitudinal clinical experience to bring as much clinical relevance as possible to your research project.
 Our goal is that the clinical mentor becomes a sustaining role model for you, and your mentor often serves on your thesis committee (though this is not required).